The Multiplication Formulas of Weighted Quantum Cluster Functions

-By applying the property of Ext-symmetry and the vector bundle structures of certain fibres, we introduce the notion of weight function and prove the multiplication formulas for weighted quantum cluster characters associated to abelian categories with the property of Ext-symmetry and 2-Calabi-Yau triangulated categories with cluster-tilting objects.
+\Abstract{By applying the property of Ext-symmetry and the affine space structure of certain fibers, we introduce the notion of weighted quantum cluster functions and prove their multiplication formulas associated to abelian categories with $\operatorname{Ext}$-symmetry and 2-Calabi--Yau triangulated categories with cluster-tilting objects.}